 The first day closed with an update on tools like ROBOT, NFDI4Chem Terminology Service and ODK, used for developing and working with ontologies.
 The second day of the workshop was focused on exchanging experiences and discussing best practices in ontology development and curation as well as on data annotation using ontologies.
 It began with previous work done in NFDI4Chem towards Raman & NMR spectroscopy and future developments for the Terminology Service.
 Ontology development workflows in NFDI4Cat followed, extending Bioschemas.org towards chemistry, the IUPAC FairSpec project, the application of ontologies in Pubchem and ClassyFire framework.
 The day ended with two parallel breakout sessions for deeper discussions and hands-on demonstrations on data annotations and ontology curation.

 The next steps

-The most important outcome of the workshop was a wide agreement on working closer together with the involved communities to improve the quality of existing chemical ontologies, as well as on engaging more domain experts in the field.
+The most important outcome of the workshop was a wide agreement on working closer together with the involved communities.
+The aim is to improve the quality of existing chemical ontologies and involve more experts in the field.
 A mailing list and a dedicated chemistry channel in the OBO Slack were launched to stay in touch and plan the next steps.

 There will be a second Ontologies4Chem Workshop in 2023!